SJellen/SJellen/README.md

   <a href="https://dev.to/sjellen">Dev</a>
 </p>

-- 🔭 I’m currently working on a stock market news site.
+- 🔭 I’m currently working on getting better everyday.
 - 🌱 I’m currently learning ...
 HTMX.
 - 👯 I’m looking to collaborate on ...
 Networking.
 - 🤔 I’m looking for help with ... growing as a developer.